Marin Weekend Family Fun for September 12, 13 & 14

 Old Mill Park, Mill Valley

 Get out and get physical for a great cause!
 This six-mile, noncompetitive, all-ages trail loop is a great way to spend time with friends—enjoy breathtaking Mount Tamalpais views, experience the legendary Dipsea steps, and enjoy food, music, and prizes with great people.
 Raises funds for Zero Breast Cancer’s prevention-focused research efforts.
 For more info or to register, visit their website.

 Spend a wonderful day cycling the back roads or hiking the hills and ridges of Marin, and then kick back ?and enjoy a fun family festival of ?food and music at Indian Valley Campus (IVC) meadow.
 This event helps provide school ?scholarships and fund projects for local schools and charitable organizations in the community and beyond.
 Bike or hiking tour ticket $75 individual, $120 couple, $150 family of four; $25 festival ticket only.
 Must be 14+ for biking tours and Buzzard Burn 6-mile hike.
 For more info, visit their website.

 - Farmers' Market and Pie Baking Contest

 Saturday, 9 am–2 pm

-This Saturday, September 14, enter your award-winning pies in the third annual Pie Baking Contest at the Marin Country Mart Farmers' Market in Larkspur Landing.
-Enjoy pony rides and a petting zoo for the kids from 10 am–2 pm adjacent to the farmer's market.
-Arts and crafts and face painting for kids from 9 am–2 pm and kid's entertainment by Scott the Storyteller from 9:30–10:30 am.
+This Saturday, enter your award-winning pies in the 4th annual Pie Baking Contest at the Marin Country Mart Farmers' Market in Larkspur Landing.
+Enjoy pony rides and a petting zoo for the kids from 10:30 am–2 pm adjacent to the farmer's market.
+Arts and crafts and face painting for kids from 9 am–2 pm and kid's music or stories from 9:30–10:30 am.
 For more info, visit their website.